Management

 They’re very friendly, enthusiastic, charming, and energetic.

-When coming into conflict with an, I style here are some key points to remember:
+When coming into conflict with an, I style, here are some key points to remember:

-• Influential people love recognition, so don’t be afraid to praise them for an idea or opinion that they share with you or the team.
+• Influential people love recognition, so don’t be afraid to praise them for an idea or opinion they share with you or the team.

 • These types of personalities feel social rejection and being ignored.
 Always be sure to acknowledge influential individuals and ensure they feel recognized within the team.